H Yoga Mat (Hot Yoga): Best Picks for Grip & Durability

 Sweat comes with the territory in hot yoga, and most standard mats just aren’t built to handle it.
 Here’s what usually goes wrong:

-• Poor Wet Grip: Materials like PVC become slippery when wet, risking injury during balance poses.
+• Poor Wet Grip: Materials like PVC become slippery when wet, raising the risk of slips in balance poses.

 • Lack of Sweat Absorption: Many mats repel moisture, which pools and reduces traction.